lanl/benchmarks/doc/sphinx/06_umt/umt.rst

 correctness check without them.
 Some calculations may have negligible impact on the simplified benchmark problem but be very important for other problems of interest.

-Ane example of this is a portion of code in the sweep routines ( source files beginning with 'SweepUCB' ).
+An example of this is a portion of code in the sweep routines ( source files beginning with 'SweepUCB' ).
 There is a loop labelled 'TestOppositeFace' which is designed to provide a higher order of accuracy when running a problem with a less opaque material.
 The benchmark problems are not impacted by this code section as their material is fairly opaque, but this code should not be removed as it will impact algorithm accuracy on less opaque material.